ttappr/linked-vector/README.md

 ### Feature: "optionless-accessors"

-Version `v1.2.1` has added a new `"optionless-accessors"` feature that can be enabled which implements some minor changes to a few existing methods for `LinkedVector` and `Cursor`.
+Version `v1.2.0` added a new `"optionless-accessors"` feature that can be enabled which implements some minor changes to a few existing methods for `LinkedVector` and `Cursor`.
 It is encouraged that this feature be enabled as it addresses certain nonsensical aspects of a few API methods.